buster3/gloa/README.md

 https://wunder.dog/the-shortest-edition/

 ## Install dependencies
-The programm is written in RUST.
-Install the RUST toolchain to build the programm. https://www.rust-lang.org/en-US/install.html
+The program is written in RUST.
+Install the RUST toolchain to build the program. https://www.rust-lang.org/en-US/install.html

 ## Build and run